 Soon we saw a black stone marker indicating that our destination was just forty meters ahead.
 It wasn’t until we could practically see the memorial that there was finally a sign directing us to it.
 Regina said that a group of British Jews had organized and paid for the memorial’s construction, and it’s possible they decided to make it difficult to find as a precaution against vandalism.

-My breath was once again taken away when we got out of the car and walked into a clearing in the forest, where we encountered a huge, twenty-feet tall stone sculpture of a woman’s face cradled in her hand.
+My breath was once again taken away when we got out of the car and walked into a clearing in the forest, where we encountered a huge, twenty-foot tall stone sculpture of a woman’s face cradled in her hand.
 The verdant green of the grass and trees provided an aching contrast to the gray stone and the gravel-covered death pit that had been dug there.

 We lit the yartsheit candle that we brought and Regina offered to say a prayer to those murdered there.
 I am a secular person but I so appreciated this amazing gift of song, which I understood as an invocation to connection to the past, to community, and to family, as much as to the divine.